This Grocery Store Is Better than a Mall, Movie Theater, or Trader Joe’s

 Most of my friends had worked at Wegmans at one time or another in high school, and it was a common conversation starter — “You’ve worked in pizza?
 I’m in deli right now.”
 Kids who lived in the more rural corners of our school district would make dates to meet in the Wegmans parking lot simply to size up each other’s pick-up trucks.

-To this day, even my 80-year-old grandmother's social life revolves around Wegmans.
+To this day, even my 80-year-old grandmother’s social life revolves around Wegmans.
 Every Thursday morning, her assisted living facility buses its residents to the nearest location so they can stock up on their weekly supply of cold cuts and orange juice.
-It's one of the highlights of their otherwise drab routine.
+It’s one of the highlights of her week.
 Once, I happened to run into my grandmother as she made her way up and down the cereal aisle on a Thursday morning, and it was a very exciting day for both of us.

 Even though Wegmans is no longer a part of my daily life, it remains a constant.
 When my husband and I travel back to Pennsylvania to visit family, we can always find a reason to make a Wegmans stop, even if my parents have already stocked the kitchen in preparation for our arrival.
 And Wegmans comes up more than you’d think in casual conversation.
 In my experience, people who grew up with the grocery store can always find a reason to bring it up.

 What Makes Wegmans So Special

 I’m not sure exactly what the store’s special sauce is.
 I do know that I’m not aware of any other supermarket that inspires this kind of connection.
 The Wegmans brand has done something unique in creating an experience for its shoppers.